Client Login

 Consent

-By using this Site, you consent to the collection, use, and storage of your information by us in the manner described in this Privacy Policy.
+By using our website, you consent to the collection, use, and storage of your information by us in the manner described in this Privacy Policy.

-We constantly review policies and procedures to ensure that our standards reflect any changes in law, technology, legislation or the market place.
-As a result, we reserve the right to make changes to this policy as required.
-This page will be updated to reflect changes accordingly.
+We constantly review policies and procedures to ensure our standards reflect any changes in law, technology, or the market.